cindehaa/meme-orableFuture/README.md

 * Web application displaying a dynamic map, colour-coded by each country's current overall sustainability
 * Predicted future sustainability up to 50 years in the future based on past historical data
 * AI-generated overviews of each country's state of sustainability
-* Blue-orange percentage scale to showcase data, accessible to those who are colourblind
+* Blue-orange percentage scale that dynamically changes to showcase data, accessible to those who are colourblind
-* All data displayed originating from credible sources
+* All data displayed originating from credible sources (i.e. the UN)

 ## Technologies
 * Vue framework for frontend